Bonnie Elliott: Influences

 Elliott says that she has been inspired and influenced by a number of woman cinematographers, including Mandy Walker; Ellen Kuras (Eternal Sunshine of a Spotless Mind); French DP Maryse Alberti (The Wrestler); and Argentine cinematographer Natasha Braier.
 She also greatly admires the work of Harris Savides, who collaborated with filmmaker Gus Van Sant.

 Other activities

+In August 2018, Elliott taught masterclasses in cinematography at the Melbourne International Film Festival.

 In 2020, Elliott devised the concept for #whoisinyourcrew, a campaign to promote female representation in cinematography.